Geometric phase from encircling an exceptional point of a quantum resonance in the complex-scaling method: Conclusions

 \section{Conclusions}

-Exceptional points (EPs) are often introduced through effective finite-dimensional non-Hermitian Hamiltonians, where their topology is encoded in the branch structure of eigenvalues and the accompanying exchange of eigenvectors.
-In this work, we revisited this paradigm from the viewpoint of genuine scattering theory and quantum resonances in an infinite-dimensional setting.
-We employed the complex scaling method (CSM) to regularize Gamow (Siegert) states and to expose resonance poles as discrete complex eigenvalues separated from the rotated continuum.
+\revone{Exceptional points (EPs) are commonly discussed as defective spectral singularities of non-Hermitian (more generally, non-self-adjoint) operators, and their topology is encoded in the branch structure of eigenvalues and the associated exchange of eigenvectors.
+In this work, we revisited this EP topology from the viewpoint of \revthree{quantum scattering theory} and quantum resonances in an infinite-dimensional setting.
+Using the complex-scaling method (CSM), we regularized Gamow (Siegert) states and exposed resonance poles as discrete complex eigenvalues separated from the complex-rotated continuum.}

 To treat resonant and scattering states on the same footing, we introduced a momentum-bin discretization for the complex-scaled continuum spectrum.
-This construction provides a practical spectral representation of the non-unitary dilated Hamiltonian in which the resonance state and a (separable) set of complex-scaled momentum-binned states can be continuously tracked as the parameter $\lambda$ is varied.
+This construction provides a practical spectral representation of the nonunitary dilated Hamiltonian in which the resonance state and a (separable) set of complex-scaled momentum-binned states can be continuously tracked as the parameter $\lambda$ is varied.
 Within this framework, we clarified how an EP arises as the coalescence of a resonance with the discretized continuum.
 A branch point structure associated with a resonance pole embedded in the continuum spectrum has played a central role.
-In particular, we highlighted the self-orthogonality at the EP: the biorthogonal normalization breaks down, and the resonant and continuum eigenstates are degenerate (the effective spectral decomposition becomes defective).
-It is consistent with the emergence of a Jordan block in non-Hermitian linear algebra.
+In particular, we highlighted the self-orthogonality at the EP: the biorthogonal normalization breaks down, and the resonant and continuum eigenstates are degenerate. \revtwo{In the discretized representation, the effective spectral description of the resonance-continuum sector becomes defective at the branch point.} \revtwo{This defectiveness is reflected in the emergence of a Jordan-block structure familiar from non-Hermitian linear algebra.}

 We then studied the geometric phase acquired by the complex-scaled resonant wave function under a deformation of $\lambda$ around the branch point $\lambda_{\mathrm{bp}}$.
-Now, the wave function must become intrinsically multi-valued.
-As we explicitly observed, after a $4\pi$ rotation in the $\lambda$-plane the resonant wave function acquires a minus sign.
-This observation implies a $4\times 2\pi$ periodicity and a nontrivial Berry phase induced by the resonance pole.
+Now, the wave function must become intrinsically multivalued.
+As we explicitly observed, after a $4\pi$ rotation in the $\lambda$~plane the resonant wave function acquires a minus sign.
+This observation implies a $4\times 2\pi$ periodicity and a nontrivial Berry phase and holonomy class induced by the resonance pole.
 This provides a direct bridge between the EP Berry phase familiar in finite-dimensional non-Hermitian models and the analytic structure of resonance poles in scattering theory.